Pasupureddy-Mamatha/IPL-Analysis-Dashboard-2008-2025-using-Power-BI/README.md

 ## Project Insights
 Project Insights

--Consistent team performance increases the chances of playoff qualification
+- Consistent team performance increases the chances of playoff qualification

--Strong league-stage teams do not always succeed in finals
+- Strong league-stage teams do not always succeed in finals

--Certain players show consistent performance across multiple seasons
+- Certain players show consistent performance across multiple seasons

--Increase in sixes and fours reflects aggressive batting trends over time
+- Increase in sixes and fours reflects aggressive batting trends over time

--Some venues are more favorable for high-scoring matches
+- Some venues are more favorable for high-scoring matches

--Teams with balanced batting and bowling units perform better overall
+- Teams with balanced batting and bowling units perform better overall